-I built upon an existing, and well proven, cocos2d-x based game engine to integrate 3D rendering support using Ogre3D.
-The target platforms were Android NDK and iOS, using modern C++, which required some profiling of the rendering to achieve good performance.
+I built upon an existing game engine utilizing cocos2d-x to integrate 3D rendering support using Ogre3D.
+The target platforms were Android NDK and iOS, using C++, which required profiling of the renderer to achieve good performance.

 I enjoyed working remotely for the whole duration of the project; it was an exciting challenge to quickly learn how to manage remote work and improve communication with detailed write ups and daily check-ins with the project lead.

 I was a founding member of the core game engine team at TinyCo.
 We had the opportunity to not only instill better practices, such as continuous integration and daily code reviewing, but also do a great deal of systems-level API work in modern C++.
 I developed and integrated a replacement notification system using template meta-programming, which was much more thread-safe and type-safe.
 During my time at TinyCo, I also reimplemented the texture loading, on Android and iOS, to work asynchronously, using modern C++ synchronization.